Help Center

 Compare Button Widget

-This widget creates a button attached to some products.
-When the user clicks that button, the attached product is added to the comparison list.
-It is better to add this widget to Single and Archive product templates.
+This widget adds a button to each product.
+When clicked, the product is added to the comparison list.

-Use as remove button toggle
+compare button widget use as remove button toggle

 Compare Count Button Widget

 This widget creates a button with a counter.
-When the user clicks it, it opens the page with the comparison table.
+When users click it, the page with the comparison table opens.
 It also shows the number of products that were already added to the comparison list.
-The Compare Count Button can be added to any section you want to, either the header or footer.

-compare count button settings
+compare count button widget settings

 Compare Widget